El-jawsagy/flutter-feature-generator/README.md

 ## Checkpoints

-- [ ] **Issue 1: Name of feature**
+- [x] **Issue 1: Name of feature**
-  - Description: when i want to slove name of files and class that generate from generator like (auth_feature, auth feature, auth user feature )
+  - Description: when i want to solve name of files and class that generate from generator like (auth_feature, auth feature, auth user feature )

 - [ ] **Issue 2: refactor stubs of generator/lib/module **
   - Description: stubs have bad naming in strings